 Toggle: English / Spanish

-The platelet aggregation test checks to see how well platelets, a part of blood, clump together and cause blood clotting.
+The platelet aggregation blood test checks how well platelets, a part of blood, clump together and cause blood to clot.

-Your doctor may order this test if you have signs of a bleeding disorder or low platelet count, or if a member of your family has a known bleeding disorder due to platelet dysfunction.
+Your provider may order this test if you have signs of a bleeding disorder or a low platelet count.
+It may also be ordered if a member of your family is known to have a bleeding disorder due to platelet dysfunction.

 The test can help diagnose problems with platelet function and determine whether the problem is due to your genes, another disorder, or a side effect of medicine.

-The normal time it takes platelets to clump depends on temperature and may vary from laboratory to laboratory.
+The normal time it takes for platelets to clump depends on temperature, and may vary from laboratory to laboratory.

 Decreased platelet aggregation may be due to: